 Plate 1.66, Top Banner: Robert Cotton, Knight and Baronet

-Plate 1.66, Lower Left: William Cotton, at the time of Henry the Sixth, married Mary, daughter and heir of Robert Wesenham, descended from the kings of Scotland.
+Plate 1.66, Lower Left: William Cotton, at the time of Henry the Sixth, married Mary, daughter and heir of Robert Wesenham, descended from the kings of the Scots.

 Cotton – Knightlie

 Cotton – Shirlie

 Robert Cotton soldier and baronet, whose likeness this is.

 Plate 1.66, Lower Right: An accurate portrait of an exceptional man, Robert Cotton, soldier and baronet, born AD 1572, February 20 and now 54 years old, who was a restorer of antiquities, an example of humanity, a trove of knowledge, a glory to his family.